kashcode/ASPNETCore-Angular-SystemJS-StarterTemplate/README.md

-# Angular 2 ASP.NET CORE 1.0 Starter Template
+# Angular 2 ASP.NET CORE WebAPI Starter Template

-This is a starter template for developing Angular2 with ASP.NET Core 1.0 Applications.
+This is a starter template for developing Angular2 with ASP.NET Core WebAPI Applications.

 This template is done with npm.
 Its an Angular2 application with an http-service getting values from an ASP.NET CORE WebAPI.